 Interdisciplinary Task Force

-- We have trained our staff to identify residents who might be at risk of COVID – 19 and are prepared to institute precautions for these residents if the need arises.
+Our clinicians are vigilantly monitoring resident heath.
+We have educated our staff on identifying residents who might be at risk from COVID – 19 and are prepared to implement necessary interventions for the residents should the need arises.

-Employee and Contractor Screening
+Employee and Visitor Screening

 The State of TX providing a deep clean for the facility.